CSC1-1101-TTh9-S21/ps7/README.md

 <img src="img/greyscaletiger.png" width=300>

 ## Step 5: Write the `monochrome()` function
 To make an image monochrome, take each pixel and sum all three components.
-If the sum exceeds some threshold, set all three components of the pixel to black, i.e., set the pixel to `[255, 255, 255]` for black.
-Otherwise, set all three components of the pixel to while, i.e., set the pixel to `[0,0,0]` for white.
+If the sum exceeds some threshold, set all three components of the pixel to black, i.e., set the pixel to `[255, 255, 255]` for white.
+Otherwise, set all three components of the pixel to while, i.e., set the pixel to `[0,0,0]` for blac.
 Use the `colorswitch()` function as a guide.
 Here's what my monochrome tiger looks like.
 You should try several thresholds and pick the one that looks the best.

 <img src="img/monochrometiger.png" width=300>